Connect with us

 stride into year knowing that anything short of the semi-finals in Japan next will be a failure.
 Heaven knows, there have been enough of those.

-No road map at a World Cup is without its potholes, speed bumps and dead ends but the one Wales will be poring over once the Six Nations is done appears to be relatively straight forward, so much so that they could hardly have improved on it ha Wales stride into World Cup year knowing that anything short of the semi-finals in Japan next autumn will be a failure.
+No road map at a World Cup is without its potholes, speed bumps and dead ends but the one Wales will be poring over once the is done appears to be relatively straight forward, so much so that they could hardly have improved on it ha Wales stride into World Cup year knowing that anything short of the semi-finals in Japan next autumn will be a failure.
 Heaven knows, there have been enough of those.

 For the ninth global jamboree they have been blessed by a friendlier pool than in the previous eight, friendly but not without a trap more likely to be laid by the exuberant Fijians than the lame Wallabies.